Structured information to guide you through Unbxd PIM with minimal assistance

 2. Magento Token Based Installtion

-3. Mandatory Properties for Magento
+3. Mandatory Attributes for Magento

 4. Mageworx